 Ruby Franke, the YouTube mom who gave parenting advice, pleads guilty to child abuse

-A Utah mother of six who gave parenting advice via a once-popular YouTube channel called "8 Passengers" pleaded guilty Monday to four felony counts of second-degree aggravated child abuse for abusing and starving two of her children and likely faces a prison sentence.
+A Utah mother of six who gave parenting advice on YouTube pleaded guilty Monday to child abuse charges and will go to prison for trying to convince her two youngest children they were evil, possessed and needed to be punished to repent.

-Ruby Franke, wearing gray and white jail clothing, stood and closed her eyes and took a deep breath before pleading guilty to each of the first three charges individually.
+Ruby Franke stood shackled in gray and white jail clothing as she closed her eyes and took a deep breath before pleading guilty to each of her first three charges.
 On the fourth, she fought back some emotion before saying: "With my deepest regret and sorrow for my family and my children, guilty."

-Judge John J. Walton accepted the plea agreement and scheduled sentencing for Feb.
-20. The agreement leaves the sentencing up to the judge, her attorney LaMar Winward said.

-"There won't be any argument about whether prison is the appropriate sentence and there's an agreement about the four counts for running consecutive," Walton clarified.
+Judge John J. Walton scheduled sentencing for Feb.
+20 after accepting the plea agreement, which described new details of the abuse the children endured, including the claims that they were possessed.
+Under the plea agreement, Franke agreed to serve a prison term and the sentences will run consecutively.
+Sentencing would be up to the judge.

 Franke pleaded not guilty to two other counts, court records said, and was returned to custody after the hearing.